thoward27/algorithms/docs/assignments/A05-two-stack.md

 3. Getting things in order
    1. Open your new folder in VS Code
    2. In your folder you should have: `calculator.cpp`, `source/Algorithms/twostack.hpp`, `source/Linear/Stack.test.cpp` and `source/Linear/Stack.cpp`.
-   3. Check that you can compile and run your calculator program `g++ -std=c++11 calculator.cpp source/Linear/Stack.cpp && ./a.out`
+   3. Check that you can compile and run your calculator program `make calculator`
-   4. Check that you can compile and run the Two Stack starter code `g++ -std=c++11 calculator.cpp source/Linear/Stack.cpp && ./a.out`
+   4. Check that you can compile and run the Two Stack starter code `make twostack`
       1. Ensure that your test cases fail.
 4. Implement the `main` function (30 points)
    1. Following the pseudocode in `calculator.cpp`, implement the main function for your calculator.